- What is Tactical Asset Allocation (TAA)?

 - Return on cash (i.e. the return on any portion of the portfolio not invested) is equal to the 3-month US Treasury rate.

-- We do not account for taxes, as this is highly specific to the individual.
+- We do not account for taxes as they’re highly specific to the individual, but we do model the historical tax efficiency of every strategy that we track.

 Simulated Asset Data

 In order to extend our backtests as far into the past as possible, we often make use of simulated data.

 For example, a strategy trading the S&P 500 ETF SPY could only be tested back to 1993, when SPY began trading, using actual data.
 But using alternate data sources, such as the underlying index on which the ETF is based, we’re able to extend that data much further into the past.

 This is inappropriate for hyperactive strategies that rely on small price changes to generate return, because this simulated data is not sufficiently accurate.
 It is also inappropriate for very illiquid assets where, had traders actually been trading the asset, it would have significantly moved the price.
 In our case, neither is true.
 The strategies that we track are relatively slow moving, capturing broad trends rather than quickly capturing small price changes.
 And the assets those strategies trade tend to be very broad in nature, like stock indices, bond indices, or gold.